silbinarywolf/webpack-typescript/README.md

-# Webpack TypeScript
+# DataGal

 [![Actions Status](https://github.com/silbinarywolf/webpack-typescript/workflows/Node%20CI/badge.svg)](https://github.com/silbinarywolf/webpack-typescript/actions)
 [![Build Status](https://travis-ci.org/silbinarywolf/webpack-typescript.svg?branch=master)](https://travis-ci.org/silbinarywolf/webpack-typescript)

-A starter config that utilizes [CSS Modules TypeScript Loader](https://github.com/seek-oss/css-modules-typescript-loader) so that CSS classes can be imported and checked at compile-time with TypeScript.
-This repository also experiments with using `yarn install --offline` to setup the node_modules folder from a Git Submodule.
+A single-binary locally-hosted web server to manage data that you can define the structure of with JSON files.
+This tool can be used to manage a database similar to RPG Maker's Database Editor or OGMO Editors Project settings.

-## Requirements
+## Development Requirements

-* Node v10.16.0+
+* Node v10.16.0+ or v12.12.0+
 * Yarn 1.15.0+
+* Go 1.12+

 ## Install